martinsam/cozy-dev-docs/source/index.md

             res.sendStatus(404);
         } else {
             /*
+                `Debt.updateAttributes` sends a request to the Data System to update the document, given its ID and the fields to update.
+            */
+            debt.updateAttributes(req.body, function(err, debt) {
+                if(err) {
+                    /*
+                        If an unexpected error occurs, forward it to Express error middleware which will send the error properly formatted.
+                    */
+                    next(err);
+                } else {
+                    /*
                         If everything went well, send the fetched debt with the correct HTTP status.
                     */
                     res.status(200).send(debt);
                 }
             });
+        }

     });
+});
 ```

 <br style="clear: both;" />
-Here we use the `Debt.updateAttributes` method in combination with `req.params.id` and `req.body`, that we introduced in the previous sections.
+Here we first retrieve the debt object from the database thanks to `req.params.id`, then we use `debt.updateAttributes` with `req.body`, that we introduced in the previous sections.
 We still pay attention to the possibility of updating an unexisting document, but the code should look very familiar now.

 #### Delete an existing debt
 There is one main element left in our CRUD, the deletion.
 The code is straightforward: